 What is a Multi-Channel Inventory Strategy?

 It’s more important than ever that merchants sell where their potential customers are.
 Shoppers want to shop whenever and wherever they want.
 For merchants, this often means expanding to new sales channels whether its eCommerce, marketplaces, physical stores or social media.
 Why do so?

 Multi-channel shoppers spend more.
 A Fluent survey found that 49% of shoppers who engage with retailer across 10 or more channels make purchases from their favorite retailer’s eCommerce site at least once a week, compared to just 21% for those engage across one to four channels.

 Undertaking a multi-channel eCommerce strategy doesn’t mean blindly focusing on being everywhere though.
 It means understanding two things: the multiple places you need to sell for your customers and the backend processes necessary to make that happen.
 For example:

-- If you want to sell products across different online channels with different marketing and listing requirements, you need a place to consolidate product data.
+- If you plan listing products across different online channels with different marketing and requirements, you need a place to consolidate product data.